Ottoman Egypt: Reforms (1808–1823)

 Another notable fact in the economic progress of the country was the development of the cultivation of cotton in the Delta in 1822 and onwards.
 The cotton grown previously had been brought from the Sudan by Maho Bey.
 By organizing the new industry, within a few years Muhammad Ali was able to extract considerable revenues.

 Efforts were made to promote education and the study of medicine.
 To European merchants, on whom he was dependent for the sale of his exports, Muhammad Ali showed much favor, and under his influence the port of Alexandria again rose into importance.
 It was also under Muhammad Ali's encouragement that the overland transit of goods from Europe to India via Egypt was resumed.

 Sultan Mahmud II was also planning reforms borrowed from the West, and Muhammad Ali, who had had plenty of opportunity of observing the superiority of European methods of warfare, was determined to anticipate the sultan in the creation of a fleet and an army on European lines.

 Before the outbreak of the Greek War of Independence in 1821, he had already expended much time and energy in organizing a fleet and in training, under the supervision of French instructors, native officers and artificers.

 By 1823, he had succeeded in carrying out the reorganization of his army on European lines, the turbulent Turkish and Albanian elements being replaced by Sudanese and fellahin.
-The effectiveness of the new force was demonstrated in the suppression of an 1823 revolt of the Albanians in Cairo by six disciplined Sudanese regiments; after which Mehemet Ali was no more troubled with military mutinies.
+The effectiveness of the new force was demonstrated in the suppression of an 1823 revolt of the Albanians in Cairo by six disciplined Sudanese regiments; after which Muhammad Ali was no more troubled with military mutinies.